Review of the non-urban water metering rules

 The non-urban metering rules are rolling out in stages to give water users, suppliers and installers of metering equipment enough time to prepare to become compliant with the rules.

-The next rollout date is for water users in the Southern Inland who must have compliant equipment installed by 1 June 2023.
+The next rollout date is for water users in the Coastal regions who must have compliant equipment installed by 1 December 2024.

 If you are captured by the non-urban metering rules and you are installing a new or replacement meter–your new meter must be compliant, regardless of your rollout date.